Generating Holistic 3D Human Motion from Speech

 \subsection{Dataset Description}

-The dataset is built from the in-the-wild talking videos of different persons with various talking styles.
+The dataset is built from the in-the-wild talking videos of different people with various speaking styles.
 We use the same video sources from \cite{ginosar2019gestures} for straightforward comparisons with the previous work.
-To facilitate the subsequent 3D body reconstruction, we manually filter the videos if they are in any following cases: (i) low resolution ($<$720p), (ii) occluded hand(s), or (iii) invalid download link.
-The filtering leads to a high-quality dataset of 26.9 hours from 4 persons.
+To facilitate the subsequent 3D body reconstruction, we manually filter out videos if they are in any following cases: (i) low resolution ($<$720p), (ii) occluded hand(s), or (iii) invalid download link.
+The filtering leads to a high-quality dataset of 26.9 hours from 4 speakers.
 For the mini-batch processing, the raw videos are cropped into short clips ($<$10 seconds).
 Direct comparisons to the existing datasets can be found in Table \ref{differences_in_related_work}.